 You will need the following ingredients to make this Queen Elizabeth Cake recipe (see recipe card for quantities): Dates, Unsalted Butter, White Sugar, Eggs, Olive Oil, All Purpose Flour, Baking Powder, Baking Soda, Salt, Vanilla Extract, Walnuts Light Brown Sugar, Milk and Shredded Coconut.

 🥣 How to make Queen Elizabeth Cake

 Preheat oven to 350°F.

-Pour boiling water over dates and set aside.
+Pour boiling water over the dates and set aside.

 In a mixing bowl, cream butter and sugar, add eggs, then dates including water.
-Add the rest of the ingredients including the walnuts and mix together.
+Add the rest of the ingredients including the walnuts and mix them together.

 Pour into greased baking pan.
 Bake for 30 to 35 minutes.

 Boil all frosting ingredients for 3 minutes over medium heat.
-When the cake is done take out of the oven and spread frosting mixture over cake.
+When the cake is done take out of the oven and spread the frosting mixture over the cake.
 Put the cake back in the oven for 10 minutes at 375°F degrees until brown.